 The concept of customer centricity views company from the perspective of the customers thus, allowing firms to understand their customers’ needs and expectations more conveniently to deliver a better experience.

 Enhancing productivity and efficiency of call center agents may seem an overwhelming task.

 However, by making a few changes in your system, workflows, and work practices, you may create a huge impact on how your contact center staff develops more and more satisfied customers.

-Due to a rapid growth of technology and increasing use of holistic approaches in businesses, the competition in customer support industry has increased substantially.
+Due to the rapid growth of technology and the increasing use of holistic approaches in businesses, the competition in the customer support industry has increased substantially.

-Not only have the developments changed the entire landscape of the industry, but has also transformed business philosophy from productivity to customer centricity.
+Not only have the developments changed the entire landscape of the industry, but they have also transformed business philosophy from a focus on productivity to customer-centricity.

-The customer centric business needs a thorough understanding of each customer individually to execute strategy and deliver greater results, creating greater value.
+The customer-centric business needs a thorough understanding of each customer individually to execute strategy and deliver more excellent results, creating higher value.

 Also, the contact center needs drastic changes in the system, capabilities, processes, attitudes, and the overall corporate culture.

 Today, businesses are more concerned about their expenses and tend to be more interested in knowing how much return they may get on an investment within a certain time period.